damncabbage/state_machine/README.md

 This is a fork of [pluginaweek/state_machine](https://github.com/pluginaweek/state_machine), for the purpose of supporting a single application that needs features not present in the (currently unmaintained) trunk.

+To run the tests, you either need to use `env TRAVIS=1 bundle exec rake wwtd:local`, or install GraphViz first (eg. `brew install graphviz`) and run `bundle exec rake wwtd:local`.

 ## Resources